 - Service Areas

 Everyone has had the experience of slipping on a wet floor or tripping over a stray object on the ground.
 In the vast majority of slip and fall cases, no significant injury results from these incidents, but, on occasion, the victim is not so fortunate.
 A sudden tumble onto a hard surface has the potential to cause major harm to the human body, such as head injury, broken bones, sprained ankles, and torn ligaments—and this is hardly a complete list of physical impairments that can stem from an accident of this type.

 An arm or leg injury from a nasty fall is troublesome, for obvious reasons, as the victim is denied the full use of his or her physical capabilities for the duration of the recovery period, but not everyone makes a complete recovery.
 Sometimes, the slip and fall victim’s injury leaves life-long effects.

 What is important to bear in mind is that legal help is available for anyone who has suffered a serious injury, whether temporary or permanent, due to the negligence of a property owner.
 When you reach out to the personal injury attorneys at Schechter, Shaffer & Harris, L.L.P., our experienced Houston slip and fall lawyers will begin the process of obtaining compensation for your suffering.

 There are many dangerous and potentially life-changing injuries that a slip and fall accident can cause.
-While stores, like supermarkets or retail outlets, can be the location where a slip and fall occurs, these types of accidents can even happen at a parking lot.
+While stores, like supermarkets or retail outlets, can be the location where a slip and fall occurs, these types of accidents can even happen at a parking lot or at a medical facility near TX Medical Center.
 The common types of injuries you can suffer in a slip and fall include: